laureanray/laureanray/README.md

 # Hello! 👋

 I'm Laurean Ray.
-I am a Computer Engineer (BSCpE).
+I am a Computer Engineering graduate.
 Currently working @ Eclaro as a Junior Java Developer.
 I like building things during my free time.
 My interests can vary a lot in a very short timespan (that's why I have so many unfinished side projects) I like open source sorfwate, linux, new technologies, web, android, and desktop development, also interested in computer vision and machine learning stuffs.

 ## Links